CBD oil is an umbrella term for any oily substance that contains:

 The major difference in biochemical make-up between the Hemp plant and its seeds is that the Hemp plant contains CBD.

-- Other cannabinoids than CBD, like CBC, CBN;
+- Other cannabinoids like CBG, CBC, CBN;

 - Terpenoids, and;

 Hemp seed oil contains many beneficial compounds as well like, but no CBD whatsoever!

 Now you'll also understand why these oils have a different effect on you and your body.

 CBD has shown to have the potential to be beneficial for the symptoms of a wide variety of conditions and unique beneficial properties for your health in general.